camunda/keycloak/DEVELOPER.md

    - It is recommended to use the complete tagged version for production.
 For development purposes, the tags `keycloak-<major_version>-latest` and `latest` are available.

 Following these steps ensures a smooth integration of new Keycloak versions, consistent testing across the development environment, and easy access to the latest version.
 Happy coding!

+# TODO: update semantic model
+# TODO: make extraction of the keycloak number done in pipeline

+camunda/keycloak:24                             // mutuable - triggered by keycloak
+camunda/keycloak:24.0.1-1                       // mutuable - trigger by camunda
+camunda/keycloak:24.0.1-1-${ timestamp/date }   // immutable

+triggering push to the registry:
+- via release? <== keycloak-23-${ timestamp/date }

+# TODO: renovate should alert us on a new alert of kc but not in the repos